WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/23_Isaiah/Isa_49.md

 For thus says the LORD: "Even the captives of the mighty shall be taken, and the prey of the tyrant be rescued, for I will contend with those who contend with you, and I will save your children.

 ###### 26
 I will make your oppressors eat their own flesh, and they shall be drunk with their own blood as with wine.
-Then all flesh shall know that I am the LORD your Savior, and your Redeemer, the Mighty One of Jacob." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then all flesh shall know that I am the LORD your Savior, and your Redeemer, the Mighty One of Jacob."

 ***